Updated: Feb 2

 And I very much agree with your philosophical outlook here.
 Like, how artists tend to embrace the more sporadic aspects of life, I think, and if everyone could do a little more of that we'd all be more understanding and a lot better off.
 There's also an interesting level of connection and communication that you build with others thru music.
 It's sharing a part of yourself, right?
 So when collaborating on music it's almost like we're working together with friends on a part of ourselves in a way, or something.
 Am I making sense here?
 Which kinda brings me to another thing...

 There's a whole community of artists, several communities actually, all around TO and GTA which are doing some very cool and positive things.
 In fact, we came to know each other mostly at the Good Listener meetings that were hosted monthly in your garage before the lockdown happened.
 Getting to talk about ideas and show works in progress (and dank memes, of course) to creative peers is just an excellent idea and I'm so happy that you and a few other folks put this together.
-Very much looking forward to a time when these types of meetings can resume, but what are some of your thoughts on stuff like GL, experimental art communities like The Peanut Gallery, and maybe the future for these kindsa things?
+Very much looking forward to a time when these types of meetings can resume, but what are some of your thoughts on stuff like GL, experimental art communities like The Dream Kitchen, and maybe the future for these kindsa things?

 Yeah I think you're onto something with that.
 I don't think it's limited to just music actually, I think all forms of creativity have this kind of potential.